cramanuj/EPIGEN/Readme.txt

 Document author: Chaitanya R. Acharya;
 Collaborating authors: Kouros Owzar and Andrew S. Allen

-This repository holds the most up-to-date pdf document of our current project
+This repository holds the most up-to-date pdf document of our current project.
+Do the following to generate .PDF file.

+make all
+make clean